MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-test-local.md

 ---

-# 3. Run and debug the Azure Function locally with VSCode
+# 3. Run and debug the Azure Function locally with Visual Studio Code

 Run the Azure Functions project locally to test it before deploying to Azure.
 Set a break point just before the serverless function returns the response.